 If you’re evaluating Tableau vs. QlikView vs. Microsoft Power BI, read on.
 We highlight the key pros and cons of each and include a comprehensive business intelligence software leaderboard showing how each stacks up across 20 key business and functional requirements.

 Tableau Software leads the industry in data visualization software, and in Version 10, the company is investing heavily in advanced data federated, clustering, segmentation and more powerful analytics functions.
 The user-friendly interface allows non-technical users to quickly and easily create customized dashboards to provide insight to a broad spectrum of business information.
 Tableau can connect to nearly any data repository, ranging from MS Excel to Hadoop clusters.
 The drag-and-drop capabilities of the solution, paired with its extensive data source connections, make Tableau a front-runner in the realm of data visualizations.
 And in the latest release, the company’s commitment to providing a roadmap to enterprises that reflect their urgent analytics requirements is evident in the enhancements to data federation, streamlined interfaces to advanced analytics routines, and improvements to mobile exploration and authoring.

-Often, potential users wonder what the difference is between Tableau Desktop and Tableau Server.
+Often, potential users wonder what the difference is between Tableau Desktop, Tableau Online and Tableau Server.
 Simply put, Desktop is used for creating and formatting reports/charts and publishing them into a dashboard.
 Server shares the dashboards.
 Tableau Online is their cloud-based BI solution.

-Unlike Tableau, QlikView does not specialize in a particular facet of business intelligence.
-It offers self-service BI and visualization tools, Qlik Sense, and a full BI platform for extensive analytics (Qlikview).
-Of particular note is the speed at which QlikView can provide data insights.
-Due to its powerful in-memory analytics capabilities, the system can deliver information in a surprisingly rapid manner (provided, of course, you have sufficient computing resources).
-QlikView also presents a powerful reporting engine, which offers data analysis beyond visual dashboards.
+In addition to the above strengths, the speed at which QlikView can provide data insights using its powerful in-memory analytics capabilities is gaining new enterprise accounts for the company.
+QlikView also offers a powerful reporting engine, which offers data analysis beyond visual dashboards.
 One additional benefit is that QlikView can plug into almost any data source, making it the most versatile of the modern intelligence tool offerings.

 Microsoft Power BI